moodle-an-hochschulen/moodle-block_people/README.md

 By enabling this setting, a link to the participants page of the course will be shown within the block.

+Please note: Even if this setting is enabled, this block only shows the link to the participants list if the user has the capability moodle/course:viewparticipants.
+If the user does not hold this capability, a hint "Viewing the participants list is prohibited in this course" will be shown in the block.
+See http://docs.moodle.org/en/Capabilities/moodle/course:viewparticipants for details on this capability.

 ### 2. Hiding the block

 #### Hiding the block